LugoBlogger/SI-201-542-forecasting-technique/assignments/assignment-03.md

 Data division of `train` and `test` is 80% and 20%.

 **Hint**: The data of the number of people living in poverty is very small.
-What is the best strategy to have the same the same number of data in for each month?
+What is the best strategy to have the same number of data in for each month?
 Use this strategy to increase the number of your data points.